zjestrella-r7/plugin-sdk-docs/REGENERATE.md

 ### Example

-Regenerating by adding a new action, updating plugin title and version.
+Here's an example of plugin regeneration by updating the schema (`plugin.spec.yaml`) to support:

+* Adding a new action to lookup malware hashes
+* Change plugin title
+* Update plugin version

 ```
 $ vim plugin.spec.yaml # Updated the schema
 $ make regenerate